Table of Contents Show

 1. Florida Panther

-Florida Panthers have a tan body, having a creamy white underbelly and black tips on the tail and ears.
+Florida Panthers have a tan body, a creamy white underbelly and black tips on the tail and ears.
 They are distinct from North American cougars concerning body weight.
 A Florida panther weighs much less.
 Florida panthers are carnivores and deadly predators, much like all cats in the cat family.
-They are exclusively confined to Florida and are generally found in wetlands, forests, grasslands.
+They are exclusively confined to Florida and are generally found in wetlands, forests, and grasslands.

 The Florida Panther (Puma concolor coryi), once thriving in South America, is now nearly extinct.
 It is a critically endangered big cat.
 The Florida panther was one of the first animals listed in the endangered species act in 1973.
 Around 2010, their count was around 200 individuals, which is a step forward from the 1960s, wherein their population was near about 20 adults.
 The various conservation efforts led to the catching up of these species.